tomojitakasu/PocketSDR/doc/algo_desc.md

 records the frequency channel number from `ch->prn`.
 For FDMA signals this FCN is essential because satellite frequency affects measurement modeling.

-Modernized GLONASS `G1OCD`, `G1OCP`, `G2OCP`, `G3OCD`, and `G3OCP` use
-signal-specific string and CRC handling.
-Pilot components can provide timing from secondary-code sync, while data components produce navigation strings.
+Modernized GLONASS data-bearing paths implemented in the navigation decoder, such as `G1OCD` and `G3OCD`, use signal-specific string and CRC handling.
+`G3OCP` provides pilot timing from secondary-code sync. `G1OCP` and `G2OCP` can be acquired and tracked, but their navigation-decoder paths are not implemented in `sdr_nav_decode()`.
 The PVT layer currently ingests ephemerides from the implemented data-bearing paths and uses pilot tracking primarily for observables and timing support.

 ### 5.7 Galileo Paths